-Are you finding yourself writing content for your company or your client’s ad accounts?
+Are you finding yourself writing Facebook ad copy and content for your company or your client’s?
 If you are anything like most of us, you have experienced advertising writer’s block.
-Here are a few tips and tricks that help me when it comes to everything copy related:
+Here are a few tips and tricks that help me when it comes to everything Facebook ad copy related:

 Make sure you know what KPI (Key Performance Indicator) your campaign is focusing on.
 For example, an ad with a sales objective should mention buying or action of actually purchasing the good or product while mentioning a value add.
 These ads should usually have a “Shop Now” Call To Action.

 While an ad that is more top-of-funnel awareness focused may be less of a hard sell and more of a “Here’s what we do and why we do it” type of ad use a “Learn More” Call To Action.

 Facebook recommends only 125 characters or less for the body text and 40 characters or less for the headline.
 There is a simple reason for this: people are easily distracted and you only have a few seconds or less to catch their attention when they are scrolling through their feed.